2 in 1 Bundle Discount Tours | All National Parks & Ice Caving

 Day 1 - Golden Circle and Northern Lights

 Your final stop will be at one of Iceland’s most popular waterfalls, Gullfoss (“Golden Falls”).
-Water cascades from the glacial river, Hvítá, pouring 32 metres over two tiers into the dramatic gorge below.
-It is truly one of the most mesmerising spots in Iceland.
+Water cascades from the glacial river, Hvítá, pouring 105 feet (32 meters) over two tiers into the dramatic gorge below.
+It is truly one of the most mesmerizing spots in Iceland.